zys199029/cosmos-sdk/examples/ethermint/DESIGN.md

     vmConfig vm.Config,
 ) (*BlockChain, error) {
 ```
-both `ethdb.Database` and `consensus.Engine` are interfaces, and can be suitably implemented using `KVStore` and Tendermint, which really touching go-etherum code.
+both `ethdb.Database` and `consensus.Engine` are interfaces.
+First one can be suitably implemented using `KVStore`, which really touching go-etherum code.
+The second one is likely not required for what we want to do, i.e., create the `StateProcessor`.

 # Instantiate `core.StateProcessor`
 Here is the constructor signature: